JoshTyan/ICS-167-Game-Project/ICS 167 Game Project/readme.txt

 WASD to move a character unit - (Currently can only move one character).

-Arrowkeys to move the camera.
+Arrow keys to move the camera.

-Left mouse button click to nagivate menus and to shoot - (There is friendly fire and running into your own projectile will self harm your own unit.)
+Left mouse button click to navigate menus and to shoot - (There is friendly fire and running into your own projectile will self harm your own unit.)

 Esc button to pause the game.

+Main Menu-Multiplayer button does not have any functionality whatsoever so if you want to play the game please click single player if you want to quit then press quit.

 Goal to Win Game